Currency Conversions for QuickBooks Desktop

 Qvinci utilizes XE for currency conversions on QuickBooks Desktop files.

 Profit & Loss Data: The P&L data undergoes a currency conversion based on the average daily rate from XE.
 The XE rate for each day is then applied to all transactions in the QuickBooks Desktop file, for that specific day.
 Each day's transactions may likely have a different conversion rate.

-Balance Sheet Data: The Balance Sheet data undergoes the average daily rate available, as of the day you run the report.
-Therefore, if you run a report on 1/5/2016 for the date range of "Last Calendar Year", the conversion rate used would be the average rate found in XE on 1/5/2016 (the day you ran the report).
+Balance Sheet Data: The Balance Sheet data undergoes conversion using the average daily rate based upon the last day of the reporting period that the report is run for.
+Therefore, if you run a report on 1/5/2018 for the date range of "Last Calendar Year", the conversion rate used would be the average rate found in XE on 12/31/2017 (the last date in the reporting period).